GIVT: Generative Infinite-Vocabulary Transformers: Generative infinite-vocabulary transformers

-In causal sequence models for text (see \cite{holtzman2019curious} for an overview and discussion) and VQ-GAN-based approaches, it is common to tune the sampling algorithm.
+\fakeparagraph{Temperature Sampling, Nucleus Sampling, Beam Search} In sequence models for text (see \cite{holtzman2019curious} for an overview and discussion) and VQ-GAN-based approaches, it is common to adapt and tune the sampling algorithm.
 We start with temperature sampling, which for discrete models adapts the softmax temperature of the categorical distributions predicted at each decoding step.
-For GIVT, we instead scale the standard deviation of the predicted Gaussian distribution(s) and call this strategy ``variance scaling''.
+For GIVT, we instead scale the covariance matrices of the predicted Gaussian distributions and call this strategy ``variance scaling''.
 As we will see in \cref{sec:experiments}, this simple change can have a significant impact on sample quality.

 Nucleus sampling \cite{holtzman2019curious} proposes to collect the largest logits such that its cumulative probability after normalization exceeds a threshold (for example 0.8), and to sample from this reduced-support distribution.
-In GIVT, for a single Gaussian prediction per output dimension, this can be approximated by truncating the predicted distributions per dimension (thereby choosing a higher-density support).
-We observed that this has a similar effect to variance scaling and therefore do not pursue this strategy.
+In GIVT, when predicting a single mixture, this can be approximated by truncating the predicted distributions per dimension (thereby choosing a higher-density support).
+This has a similar effect to variance scaling and therefore do not pursue this strategy.

 We also consider beam search, which is the same for GIVT as it is for discrete transformer decoders.
 For every sample, we maintain $B$ beams, and at every step we sample a number of candidates for every beam (we call these ``fans'' here).
 We then compute the cumulative log probability for all beams and fans up to the current sampling step, and select the $B$ beams with the highest cumulative log probability.
 Finally, there is no analogous concept for top-k sampling~\cite{fan2018hierarchical} in GIVT, because it predicts continuous distributions.